V4Fire/Client/src/components/form/b-button/README.md

 #### [dropdown = `'bottom'`]

-The way to show dropdown if the `dropdown` slot is provided.
+A way to show a dropdown if the 'dropdown' slot is provided.

 ```
 < b-button :dropdown = 'bottom-right'